firefox-containers-helper/firefox-containers-helper/README.md

   * Note: On my Ubuntu system, changing Firefox's theme isn't enough, I had to change my entire theme from a dark theme to a light theme to switch the preference
 * **Select Mode** - Like you'd intuitively expect, you can enable Select Mode press `Ctrl+Click` (`Cmd+Click` on Mac) to specifically select a couple results from the list, as well as `Ctrl+Shift+Click` (`Cmd+Shift+Click` on Mac) to traverse a range of containers.
 * **Container Quick-Add** - Allows you to quickly add a new container based on what you have typed into the filter text box.
 Defaults to a circle icon and the toolbar color.
+* **Opt-in to Synchronize using Firefox Sync** - Using the updated Preferences section, you can set the Firefox Sync settings or modify the local settings by editing them as JSON.

 ## Examples and Screenshots